 - If your company has the capability to take on the project

-If project managers are trained to use a resource management tool for resource planning, they can give execs a more accurate estimate of whether they can meet demands.
-For example, they can let you know that key team members are currently engaged elsewhere and when they will be available, so you can avoid promising a deliverable you can't meet.
+With this, project managers can give execs a more accurate estimate of whether they can meet demands.
+For example, you'll be able to let the higher-ups know that key team members are currently engaged elsewhere and when they will be available, so you can avoid promising a deliverable you can't meet.

 2. Determines True Resource Capacity

-Resource capacity can be defined by the amount of people you have available and the number of hours they're contributing.
+Resource capacity is the amount of people you have available and the number of hours they're contributing.
+Capacity planning software makes this calculation for you.

 For example, if a project requires 200 man hours to complete and you need to deliver it in a month, you must first determine how many hours each of your employees has to devote to their work each week before you know the size of the team you must assemble.